-A student may appeal the loss of eligibility of financial aid and seek to be placed on financial aid academic progress probation for one term.
-This appeal must be based upon on either the death of a relative, a serious personal illness/injury, or other extenuating circumstance.
+A student may appeal the loss of eligibility of financial aid and seek to be placed on a Financial Aid Academic Action Plan for one term.
+This appeal must be based upon on either the death of a relative, a serious personal illness/injury or other extenuating circumstance.
 The student must be able to demonstrate that the illness/injury or extenuating circumstance had a direct impact on the student's academic performance.
-To do this, the student must work with the appropriate academic program adviser and/or student progress evaluation committee to:
+To do this, the student must:

-If the student is granted financial aid academic progress probation, the student will regain eligibility for financial aid for one term.
+If the student’s appeal is approved, the student is granted Financial Aid Academic Progress Probation and the student will regain eligibility for financial aid for one term.
 At the end of the term, the student’s academic record will be reviewed.
 If the student is now meeting the terms of the SAP, the student will regain eligibility for financial aid for subsequent terms.
-If the student has still not met the terms of the SAP, but has fulfilled the terms of the financial aid academic progress probation, then the student’s financial aid academic progress probation will be renewed for an additional term and the student will be awarded aid for that term.
-If the student has not fulfilled the terms of the financial aid academic progress probation, then the student will lose eligibility for federal & institutional financial aid.
+If the student has still not met the terms of the SAP, but has fulfilled the terms of the Financial Aid Academic Action Plan, then the student’s Financial Aid Academic Progress Probation will be renewed for an additional term and the student will be awarded aid for that term.
+If the student has not fulfilled the terms of the Financial Aid Academic Action Plan, then the student will lose eligibility for federal and institutional financial aid.

 Students who are dismissed or withdrawn from the school are not deemed to be making SAP and are not eligible to receive financial aid.
 The SAP policy will be disseminated to all newly matriculated students.
-All students will be notified yearly of the SAP policy which will be published in this document and available on PCOM’s website.
+All students will be notified yearly of the SAP policy which will be published on this webpage.

-Doctoral students must achieve a minimum cumulative GPA of 70.
+Doctor of Psychology students must achieve a minimum cumulative GPA of 3.0

 Doctor of Osteopathic Medicine (DO) students must: